rachel170/tp/docs/UserGuide.md

 * All cards and decks will be cleared, including any revision history.
 * No additional inputs should be added behind the clear command.
 * There is no undo command available in the system presently.
-Hence, the clear command is irreversible
+Hence, the clear command is irreversible.

 <div/>